How To Start A Rotating Savings Club: A Step-By-Step Guide

 7. Set clear expectations

 Ask your committee members to stick to a clear payment schedule so each member can receive their payout on time.
-The easiest way to do this is to set up a recurring payment in a dedicated savings club app, or create a standing order in your bank account.
+The easiest way to do this is to set up a recurring payment in a dedicated money club app, or create a standing order in your bank account.

 8. Collect contributions